jthwho/libpromeki/README.md

 `PROMEKI_DEBUG(<DEBUG_NAME>)` at the top of the source file.
 This creates a debug channel by this name and assigns this source scope to this debug channel.
 You can then use the `PROMEKI_DEBUG` environment variable to enable debug output of certain debug channels.
-You can provide a comma separated list for debugging mutiple channels at once.
+You can provide a comma separated list for debugging multiple channels at once.
 So, for example:

 In your source file:
 ```